 TEL's primary business purpose is to generate revenues to fund college scholarships for residential Tennessee students attending higher educational institutions within the state.
 Accordingly, the main focus of the financial statements is determining funds available for payment to the State of Tennessee's Lottery for Education Account.
-Furthermore, in addition to funding this account, TEL's unclaimed prize funds are deposited to the After-School Programs special account, which benefits after-school programs throughout the state of Tennessee.
+Furthermore, in addition to funding this account, TEL's unclaimed prize funds are deposited to the After-School Programs special account, which benefits after-school programs throughout the State of Tennessee.

-Fiscal Year 2014 Financial Highlights
+Fiscal Year 2015 Financial Highlights

-Posting its tenth consecutive year of increased sales, the Tennessee Education Lottery Corporation reported \$1.417 billion in total sales for fiscal year 2014, an increase of \$49 million over last year's previous sales record of \$1.368 billion.
-This year's sales resulted in a contribution of \$337.2 million for the education programs funded by the Lottery.
+The Tennessee Education Lottery Corporation reported \$1.476 billion in total sales for Fiscal Year 2015, an increase of \$59 million over last year's previous sales record of \$1.417 billion, making this the eleventh consecutive year of increased sales.
+This year's sales resulted in a contribution of \$347.7 million for the education programs funded by the Lottery.

-Total education funding since ticket sales began in January 2004 now stands at more than \$3.06 billion, with total sales surpassing \$11.9 billion.
+Total education funding since ticket sales began in January 2004 now stands at more than \$3.41 billion, with total sales surpassing \$13.3 billion.

-Robust growth in instant ticket sales substantially contributed to this year's sales growth.
-Fortyseven new instant ticket games were introduced during the year.
-Sales of these popular games reached an all-time high of \$1.15 billion during fiscal year 2014.
+Robust instant ticket sales fueled TEL's eleventh straight year of increased sales by \$58.7 million, or 4.1%.
+Forty-six new instant ticket games were introduced during the year.
+In fiscal year 2015, sales of the instant ticket games reached a record-setting high of \$1.22 billion.
 Management attributes the success to staying focused on the corporation's mission to serve Tennessee students and their families by responsibly maximizing proceeds for the education programs.
-The TEL works continually to refine our business model, introduce innovative and entertaining games for our players, promote efficiencies and best business practices across the organization, and provide top-notch support for the retailers selling the Lottery's products.
+The TEL works continually to refine our business model, introduce innovative and entertaining games for our players, promote efficiencies and best business practices across the organization, and provide quality support for the retailers selling the Lottery's products.